toledo60/ggDoE/README.md

 **Contour Plots**

-contour plot(s) that display the fitted surface for an *lm* or *rsm* object involving two or more numerical predictors
+contour plot(s) that display the fitted surface for an *rsm* object involving two or more numerical predictors

 ``` r
 heli = rsm::heli